Integrated-Quantum-Photonics-Group/pleasant/README.md

 ## Installation

-pleasant is provided as a pip-installable python package.
-While not yet on the package index, you can clone or download this repository to your local machine and install the package by running
+pleasant is provided as a pip-installable Python package.
+You can clone or download this repository to your local machine and install the package by running

 `pip install -e .`

 in the package directory.
+Note that a recent version of `pip` is required for the installation.
+Try updating `pip` in case this step fails.

-You might want to copy the [`examples`](examples/) directory to wherever you are going to work on your data analysis for easier access.
+To run the demo notebook or work in notebooks in general, you need to install [Jupyter Lab](https://jupyter.org/install) or the classic Jupyter Notebook if it is not already installed in your environment.
+You might want to copy the [`examples`](examples/) directory to wherever you are going to work on your data analysis for easier access and to leave the package directory clean.

 ## Documentation